Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/domain-expert.md

 sidebar_position: 3
 ---

-# Domain Experts
+# Domain Expert

+## Who Is The Domain Expert?

-Domain experts are the business’s subject matter experts.
+Domain expert is the business’s subject matter expert.
 They have in-depth knowledge of the company’s business domain,
 in one or more of its subdomains and are critical to a project’s success.